Kernix13/guitar-chord-names/README.md

 ## Live Version

 View the [Guitar Chord Namer app](https://everyguitarchord.com/what-chord-is-this.html) on my guitar chords website.
-You can view more details on the project on [my portfolio](https://courageous-cuchufli-816711.netlify.app/).
+You can read more about the project on [my portfolio](https://courageous-cuchufli-816711.netlify.app/) site.

 ## Feedback and Bugs